 The Harley Gallery is home to the historic Portland Collection of fine and decorative art.
-Displays from this internationally significant collection are accompanied by exhibitions from leading contemporary artists.
+Displays from this internationally significant collection are accompanied by contemporary art exhibitions from leading modern artists.

-The Gallery’s programme of exhibitions, events and activities ranges from the biennial Open Exhibition, to opportunities for local schools to work with artists, to tours of the State Rooms at Welbeck Abbey to see objects from The Portland Collection in their historic setting.
+The Gallery’s programme of contemporary exhibitions, an array of events and activities range from the biennial Open Exhibition, to opportunities for local schools to work with artists; and to tours of the State Rooms at Welbeck Abbey for visitors to see objects from The Portland Collection in their historic setting.

-The Harley Foundation also provides services for artists and makers through support schemes, retail opportunities in The Harley Shop and subsidised studio spaces.
-The Harley Studios provide space for up to 25 artists and makers to work, in the beautiful surroundings of the Welbeck Estate.
+The Harley Foundation also provides services for artists through support schemes, retail opportunities in The Harley Shop and subsidised studio spaces.
+The Harley Studios provide space for up to 25 artists and makers to work, in the beautiful surroundings of the Welbeck Estate, Nottinghamshire.

 A grade one museum facility, The Harley Gallery has won a Civic Trust Award for Architecture and a Tourist Board Special Award for Excellence.

 The Harley Gallery opened in 1994, having taken 3 years and 7 months to build.
 The building was designed by local architect Leo Godlewski and constructed within the ruins of the Welbeck Estate gasworks.
 The gasworks were originally built in 1860 by the 5th Duke of Portland to light his network of underground tunnels and apartments.
 They finally closed in 1928 when the Estate moved over to electricity, and the building was then used as storage until 1990 when The Harley Gallery project began.